Monday, 26 January 2026

 The track was built on an old army camp

 I’ve been actively looking for something for the past six months, but so far nothing has piqued my interest.
 You see I’m quite particular about the cars I drive.
 They are after all a depreciating asset, and sadly all too often these days, are only built to last out the warranty term.
 With a couple of exceptions, I nearly always end up buying pre-owned, I don’t want an EV, and I'm not a fan of SUVs, and 42 years of experience has taught me to stay well clear of the majority of European brands.
 These lessons learnt steered me towards Japanese cars many moons ago, as I found pound for pound, they offered the best value and very little if anything goes wrong with them.
+Which has definitely proved true from my experience.

-2006 Forester XT (a rapid little toaster)
+2006 Subaru Forester XT (a rapid little toaster)

 I’ve purchased a few JDM (Japanese Domestic Market) exports over the years and although they are usually 5-10 years old, they have not been exposed to salty roads.
-Hense being presented in a much better condition externally than any UK car of a similar age.
+Hence being presented in a much better condition externally than any UK car of a similar age.
 Not only are they still a relatively rare site on UK roads they are almost always available in a far superior spec than anything we receive domestically, if we got it at all!
 The Japanese have always reserved the best stuff for themselves.

 My smiles per miles JDM 330BHP Subaru Forester STI